seosgithub/flok/docs/dispatch.md

 as most requests on the flok client will not use multiple resources in one pipelined stage.
 The client is responsible for requesting more data until no more data is available.

 ##Confusion about synchronous and asynchronous
 There are various stages of message processing so it can be confusing as to what is excatly synchronous and asynchronous.
+Flok assumes a few things
   1. The disptach mechanism, `int_dispatch`, is always called by the client synchronously, and the javascript core will always respond synchronously to `if_disptach`.
-  2. The client `if_dispatch` handler will then process the main queue on it's same synchronous thread and then dispatch, asynchronously, the remaining queues.
+  2. The client `if_dispatch` handler will then process the main queue on it's same synchronous thread and then dispatch, asynchronously, the remaining queues; the queues may either each dispatch messages asynchronously or synchronously w.r.t to the original queue. (out of order and parallel are supported)

-  3. This isn't necessarily apart of flok, but the `if_dispatch` that triggers an asynchronous queuing of a message will then usually trigger a function which itself is asynchronously dispatched.
+For example, if we dispatch on the `main` queue a disk read request, flok would expect that the disk read would block the javascript core and return execution as soon as the disk read completed.
+Flok would also presume that the disk read was done at the fastest and highest priority of IO and CPU.

+Flok would expect that same disk requets, dispatched on an asynhcronous queue, like `disk`, that the request would not execute on the same thread of execution and could execute out of order.

 ##The standard Flok queues (resources) are defined with the labels:
   0. `main` - User-interface displaying, etc.